-Most people do not know before bringing home a puppy how much to feed a Golden Retriever.
-Dog food bag instructions can be misleading.
-Most Golden Retriever puppies fed according to a dog food bag end up growing too fast.
-This page includes tips on how to know if your puppy (or dog) is growing properly.
+This page has guidelines and a chart with information on how much to feed a Golden Retriever.
+There is also info on how to keep your puppy and your adult at his or her optimum weight.
 Scroll down to find growth charts to make sure your puppy is growing at the proper rate and is within the right weight range for his age.

 Puppies Grow Too Fast BEFORE They Grow Fat

 Most American dogs are overweight and many American large breed puppies are growing too fast, subjecting them to skeletal and joint problems, some of which may not actually show up until later in life.
 A puppy that is overfed will grow too fast before they grow too fat.

 Control the Growth of Your Puppy

 If you have a puppy that doesn’t have especially large parents and he/she is growing into what you think is going to be a large dog, consider that you may be feeding your puppy too much (even if your puppy is not fat).
 The growth of your puppy needs to be controlled.

 You Should Be Able to Feel Ribs But Not See Them

 Don’t underfeed your dog either.
 You should be able to lightly feel your dog’s ribs.
 A dog shouldn’t be so thin that you can see his/her ribs, even when your dog is wet.